DaBlick/Hierarchical-Observer-Pattern/README.md

 Similar to the observer pattern, when the `ListObservable` calls its notifyObservers() method, the overriding update() method in the `PlayerApp` class will be called and the information will be displayed by the observer.
 The `PlayerApp` class also allows the user to get the name of the app and also the number of times that the app has been notified by an observable.

 The example program involves 3 apps (observers) being notified of changes in the phone's `ContactList`.

-To begin the implementation we need to first initialize the observers or in this case, the `PhoneApp` objects.
+First, we initialize the observers or in this case, the `PhoneApp` objects.

         PhoneApp appA = new PhoneApp("System App");
         PhoneApp appB = new PhoneApp("Email App");